Qizhong-George-Guo/qizhong-guo/index.md

 A curated collection of peer-reviewed papers, technical reports, invited presentations, grey literature, and selected public-facing writing.

-This section serves as a broader repository than conventional academic indexes and is updated periodically as new work becomes available.
+This section serves as a broader repository than conventional academic indexes, documenting work across research, practice, and outreach.

 [Browse Publications →](https://qizhong-guo.org/publications)